rackerlabs/docs-cloud-networks/api-docs/concepts/concepts-floating-ips.rst

 - Floating IP addresses are compatible with only virtual Cloud Servers.
 - Floating IP addresses are not compatible with RackConnect V3.
 - You are limited to five floating IP addresses per account during the EA period.
-- When associating a floating IP address with a Cloud Server, disassociate the current, non-floating, associated public IP address from the Cloud Server.
-Before doing this, make sure you are willing to relinquish the non-floating public IP address.
+- When associating a floating IP address with a Cloud Server, we recommend that you disassociate the current associated fixed public IP address from the Cloud Server.
+Before doing this,  make sure you are willing to relinquish the fixed public IP address.
+If you prefer to maintain the fixed IP address, you must manually add default routes to the instance.
 - You must provision a new floating IP address instead of using an existing IP address, because current public IPv4 addresses cannot be converted to a floating IP address.
 - Floating IP addresses may be only IPv4.
 IPv6 is not supported.